Timendus/chipception/README.md

 ## How to use Chipception

 Chipception will provide you with a menu (known as the launcher app) from which you can select ROMs to run.
-You can run at most 8 ROMs in parallel.
+You can run at most six ROMs in parallel.
 Note that the launcher app itself counts as a ROM.

 The launcher app will properly start ROMs in either CHIP-8 or SUPER-CHIP mode,